brioche-dev/brioche.dev/src/content/docs/docs/core-concepts/projects.md

 }
 ```

-You can then run `brioche build -e frontend` or `brioche build -e backend` to call the frontend or backend functions, respectively (don't forget the `-o` flag if you want to put the output somewhere!)
+You can then run `brioche build ^frontend` or `brioche build ^backend` to call the frontend or backend functions, respectively (don't forget the `-o` flag if you want to put the output somewhere!)

 The export used by `brioche build` should be a function that can be called with no arguments and should return the type `std.Recipe` or a compatible subtype (it's good practice to use a more specific type if possible, such as `std.Recipe<std.Directory>` if the function returns a directory recipe).